tiagoh/MCW-ML-Ops-1Day/Hands-on lab/Before the HOL - MLOps.md

    >**Note**: You will need privileges to create projects on the DevOps account.
 Also, you need privileges to create Service Principal in the tenet.
 This translates to `Ensure that the user has 'Owner' or 'User Access Administrator' permissions on the Subscription`.

-3. Azure Notebooks.
-You will need an Azure Notebooks project to import the quickstart notebooks into.
-See instructions below on how to prepare your Azure Notebooks environment.
+3. Azure Machine Learning service workspace.
+We will be using a [Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) for the execution of the notebooks required for this workshop.
+See the instructions detailed below in order  to prepare your enviroment.

 4. Azure Machine Learning service workspace.
 The workspace is created during Exercise 1 from the hands-on lab.